marekhadas1989/lampstackdocker/README.md

 ```

 <h1>Bringing up SSL to life</h1>
-SSL certification process can be sorted out by using <a href="https://certbot.eff.org/">certboot</a> tool included in SSL version of provided images</a>.
+SSL certification process can be sorted out by using <a href="https://certbot.eff.org/">certboot</a> tool embeded within SSL version of provided images</a>.
 Thanks to <a href="https://letsencrypt.org/">letsencrypt</a> you can have your own free globally trusted SSL certificate.

-1. Download <b>composeX86ssl.yaml</b> from my git repository and put it on your server, then run from command line.
+1. Download <b>composeX86ssl.yaml</b> from project git repository and put it on your server, then execute from command line.

     ```$ sudo su```